 What are you working on next?

-I’m actually working on a new strength series, so keep your eyes peeled.
-But you’ll find me as a guest trainer in the Strength studio.
-And if you ever have any questions, send them my way through our Facebook page.
-I’d love to know how you’re all getting on with Lift!
+We’ve just released a completely new strength series, so check it out if you want to take your strength training to the next level.
+If you ever have any questions, send them my way through our Facebook page.
+I’d love to know how you’re all getting on with our new classes!